 The Punjab, or Panjab ("five rivers"), is a region in South Asia that includes territories of north India and eastern Pakistan.
-In India, the Punjab includes Punjab state, Chandigarh territory, Haryana, and parts of Rajasthan, Jammu Division, Himachal Pradesh and Delhi.
-In Pakistan, the Punjab includes the Punjab province and parts of Azad Kashmir and the Islamabad Capital Territory.
+In India, Punjab includes Punjab state, Chandigarh territory, Haryana, and parts of Rajasthan, Jammu Division, Himachal Pradesh and Delhi.
+In Pakistan, Punjab includes the Punjab province and parts of Azad Kashmir and the Islamabad Capital Territory.
 The name Punjab means "the land of five waters," which refers to the Jhelum, Chenab, Ravi, Beas and Sutlej Rivers, all of which are tributaries of the Indus River.

 Major cities in Punjab include: